paritytech/polkadot-launch/README.md

 To use polkadot-launch, you need to have binary files for a `polkadot` relay chain and a `polkadot-collator` in the bin folder.

+> If you are on an Apple M1 ARM chip, make sure you are using the `stable-aarch64-apple-darwin` toolchain to compile the binaries.

 You can generate these files by cloning the `rococo-v1` branch of these projects in the same root as the polkadot-launch repo and building them with the specific flags below: